indiedvlpr/indiedvlpr.github.io/_posts/2020-07-17-clojure-web-api-part-1.md

                   [com.stuartsierra/component "0.4.0"]])
 ```

-The first step you will need to complete is creating a component for the HTTP server.
+Next, you will create a component that will be in charge of starting and stopping the server.

 ## Spin up a Server

 Create a new directory called `system`.
-The path should be `src/your-app/system`.
+The path to this newly created directory should be `src/your-app/system`.
 Within this directory create a new file called `server.clj`.
-In this file you will create the HTTP server component.
+In this file, you will create the HTTP server component.

-Create a namespace for this Clojure file and you will need to import two additional namespaces from the dependencies you installed earlier.
+Create a [namespace](https://clojure.org/reference/namespaces) for this Clojure file.
+You will need to import two additional namespaces from the dependencies you installed earlier.
 Those will be the jetty adapter that is bundled with Ring and the component namespace.
 Your namespace should look something like this
 ```
 File: system.clj